Skip to main content

 1. Nesting is permitted only within Map values.
 That is, nesting is not permitted in Map keys or within any ledger state type other than Map.

-2. Nested values must be initialized to null before first use.
-The syntax null(T) is used to create null ledger state type values, just as it can be used to create null Compact type values.
+2. Nested values must be initialized before first use.
+The syntax default<T> is used to create default ledger state type values, just as it can be used to create default Compact type values.

 3. Ledger state type values are not first-class objects, so when accessing a nested value, the entire indirection chain must be used.
 For example, the following will result in a compiler error: